rdhanushgowda30/AWS-daily-tasks/Day11 (Provision AWS Infrastructure Using AWS CloudFormation)/readme.md

 ## Project Overview

+This project demonstrates how to automate AWS infrastructure deployment using **AWS CloudFormation** by creating a YAML template that provisions an entire networking environment along with an EC2 web server.
+The infrastructure includes a custom VPC, Public Subnet, Internet Gateway, Route Table, Security Group, and an EC2 instance.

-This project demonstrates how to automate AWS infrastructure deployment using **AWS CloudFormation**, an Infrastructure as Code (IaC) service.
-Instead of manually creating AWS resources through the Management Console, a CloudFormation template written in **YAML** is used to provision, update, and delete infrastructure consistently and repeatedly.
+Instead of manually creating AWS resources through the AWS Management Console, all infrastructure is defined as **Infrastructure as Code (IaC)** using a CloudFormation template.
+The template is validated, deployed as a CloudFormation Stack, updated, monitored, and finally deleted, ensuring repeatable and consistent deployments.

-The project includes designing infrastructure, creating a CloudFormation template, validating it, deploying a stack, updating resources, monitoring stack events, and deleting the stack.

 ---

 # Objective

-- Design AWS infrastructure using Infrastructure as Code (IaC).
+- Design AWS infrastructure before deployment.
-- Create a CloudFormation template in YAML.
+- Create a reusable CloudFormation YAML template.
+- Provision a VPC, Public Subnet, Internet Gateway, Route Table, Security Group, and EC2 Instance.
-- Validate the template before deployment.
+- Validate the CloudFormation template.
-- Deploy AWS resources using CloudFormation.
+- Deploy the infrastructure using CloudFormation Stack.
-- Verify the deployed resources.
+- Verify all created AWS resources.
-- Update the infrastructure using stack updates.
+- Update the CloudFormation Stack.
-- Monitor stack events.
+- Monitor stack creation and update events.
-- Delete the stack and automatically remove associated resources.
+- Delete the stack and automatically remove all AWS resources.

 ---